This project is a partnership led by, and administered by, the Rotary Club of York.

 including oak, birch, hawthorn and hazel.

-A second planting is planned for the Spring
+A second planting is scheduled for March

 The Partnership Co-ordinator and other Rotarians recently visited the site